kpraxor/tips/restclient.md

 Let's list the DNS domains configured in Cloud DNS, with just a `GET` and the `X-Auth-Token` header, but request in JSON format with the `Accept: application/json` header.

 Our API target URI is:

 `https://dns.api.rackspacecloud.com/v1.0/548979/domains`
 ![get-domains][get-domains]

 # Summary

 We explored the use of RESTClient for talking directly to the Rackspace Cloud's RESTful API.
-Using just a cloud account username and API key, we were able to
+Using just a cloud account username and API key, we were able to:

 * authenticate against the identity service
 * acquire an auth token